Azurewren/Buffet/README.md

 combat, and bandages on shift (HP macro only, of course).
 Buffet will always pick the smaller stack if equal-strength items are found.
 Conjured items will always be preferred over permanent ones.

+Fork Notes: This is a fork to create a Custom Version which includes food items that provide the 'Well Fed' buff which the original does not allow.